votchallenge/website/contents/vot2015/participation.md

 </div>

  * The full-length VOT2015 workshop papers must follow the standard requirements for ICCV2015 regular papers [template available here](vot2015_authorkit.zip).
- * Submit the paper using the VOT2015 CMT paper submission system (Link will be available later).
+ * Submit the paper using the [VOT2015 CMT paper submission system](https://cmt.research.microsoft.com/VOT2015/).
  * The submitted papers should be compiled for double-blind reviewing.